 In charge of general construction, mechanical, electrical or plumbing construction, Prime Contractors have full responsibility for their part of the project.
-Primes may hire sub-contractors to carry out specific parts of the project under their supervision but those sub-contractors do not have a contract with the RJSCB.
+Primes may out specific parts of the project under their supervision but those sub-contractors do not have a contract with the RISCB.